The sudden rise of a pandemic starkly reminds us of what we hold dear.

 As we continue to monitor developments related to the novel coronavirus, we prioritize the well-being of our staff, our grantees and other partners, and our local and global community.
-This is a time to come together, to recognize our profound interdependence, and to care for one another.
+This has been a time to come together, to recognize our profound interdependence, and to care for one another.

 Bright Spots Worth Celebrating

-Learn about nonprofits adapting to Covid-19 with creativity and resilience.
+Learn about how nonprofits adapted to Covid-19 with creativity and resilience.

 Our grantees are working harder than ever to meet the needs of our communities, while also maintaining the stability of their organizations.
 McKnight is standing by our grantees and taking steps to provide increased flexibility and support.